POWERFUL TASK MANAGEMENT

 Do you have an affiliate program?

-Presently, the books are not listed in iTunes, Amazon, or otherwise.
+Presently, the books and course are not listed in iTunes, Amazon, or otherwise, though an affiliate may have it for sale at their site.
 This may change, though I have preferred the direct artist-audience connection the present method provides.
 If you would prefer it sold by some other method, please drop me a line and send your vote.

 Purchasing the ebooks here at UsingOmniFocus.com provides you with multiple formats so you can read or listen where you like and how you like without restriction.

-I suggest using it as you would a physical book within the home.
-As long as you are not reading or storing it at the same time, then please feel free to share within the household.
+I suggest using either as you would a physical book or DVD within the home.
+As long as you are not reading, watching, or storing it at the same time, then please feel free to share within the household.

 Could you tell me about my own specific workflow?